Lawyer of Greater Boston

 Attorney Grimaldi has tried numerous cases before juries in federal court.
 He has had the satisfaction of standing next to his client as a federal jury declared his client “not guilty.”
 A client’s vindication in any court, but particularly federal court, is always something to be cherished.

 Attorney Grimaldi has not only saved clients from federal prison, but he has saved their U.S. citizenship and prevented their deportation.
 Attorney Grimaldi has also helped his clients avoid prison by obtaining probation.
 He has even won early compassionate release for clients already in prison.

-If someone learns they are under federal investigation prior to being charged, they should retain a lawyer with federal experience immediately.
-Federal prosecutors often use the grand jury as a way to conduct investigations into people or organizations under suspicion, and they frequently subpoena people they believe possess relevant information.
-With the assistance of a qualified attorney, there are important ways in which a person under federal investigation can reduce the risk of being charged at a later date.
+If you learn that you are under federal investigation, you need a lawyer with strong federal experience immediately.
+The early period of an investigation can be crucial to shaping the case.
+A smart strategy guided by experience can lead to a positive outcome.
+One bad step can, however, can lead to disaster.
+Federal prosecutors often use the grand jury as a way to investigate people under suspicion, and they frequently subpoena people and documents they believe possess relevant information.
+With the assistance of a successful federal defense attorney, there are important ways in which a person under federal investigation can reduce the risk of being charged at a later date.

 Boston Federal Offense Lawyer David J. Grimaldi has successfully represented clients under federal investigation and assisted them in avoiding charges entirely.

 If you or a loved one is charged with a federal crime or under investigation by federal authorities, you need to contact an experienced federal criminal defense attorney with a proven track record of success.
 Call Attorney David J. Grimaldi at (617) 661-1529 or contact him online today.